device42/device42-docs/docs/getstarted/tutorials/tutorial-navigating-the-device42-user-interface.md

 You'll see several filters that can be applied to reduce the size of the list (2).
 You can filter by device type, hardware model, OS, and more.
 If you have hundreds or thousands of devices, these filters can be very useful.

 Similarly, there is a search box for filtering the list (3).
-If I type "nh-demo" into the search box, the list will filter down to just the devices that contain the string "nh-demo".
+If you type "nh-demo" into the search box, the list will filter down to just the devices that contain the string "nh-demo".

 There is an action bar for bulk operations, like deleting items (4).